jeremyrhurst/CruxCities/README.md

 ### Which city is the best to live in and climb? (according to what I find most important)

 I wanted to combine these two factors along with a couple of my own subjective ratings for each of these cities:
-1. The quality of the rock climbing gyms in the city as I find that an important factor for climber happiness during bad weather days
+1. The quality of the rock climbing gyms in the city.
+I find that an important factor for climber happiness during bad weather days
 1. The epicness of the nearby nature and my own desire to explore the trails of the area

 I set a cap of 500 for the maximum number of routes because past that number I don't think it mattered for the score.
 As a climbing partner I had in El Dorado 'Patrick' who has been climbing around Boulder for 20 years told me "There is 7 lives worth of climbing to be done around here".
 Since Boulder scored 518 routes nearby, I figured 500 was more than enough to keep me busy for life.

 With these factors combined and weighted according to how important I feel each factor is I have the final results!
+Congrats Boulder Colorado!

 [![Spreadsheet](pictures/results.png)](https://docs.google.com/spreadsheets/d/e/2PACX-1vQHIDwmZtQuCRsU4heNrSIP2EiA8ZHBHr17Y0_yurjtV7tqy-1gChw12tgAukRZoOFU8bPz8iRCbiJR/pubhtml)